UglySquid/UglySquid.github.io/_projects/rocket.md

         <ul>
           <li>Wait until previously purchased rods arrive so they can be returned (AliExpress policy)</li>
           <li>Wait until servo mount design is finalised and measure</li>
-          <li>Will likely need to cut push rods or accept odd servo mount heights — unclear which is better for coding</li>
+          <li>Will likely need to cut push rods or accept odd servo mount heights, not clear if decision has impact on coding</li>
         </ul>
       </td>
     </tr>